nativecode-dev/oss-xamarin/README.md

+# Obsolete
+Due to Xamarin.Forms 2.0 now providing Material Design compatibility through the FormsAppCompatActivity, this project really is no longer needed.
+There may be some things from this project that can be ported, but I'll be exploring that option if it presents itself in my day to day Xamarin use.
+Thanks to everyone who has reported issues and tried it out!

 # PSA
 **You probably shouldn't upgrade to Xamarin.Android 5.1.4 until they fix the debug issues.
 Currently, the only way to debug Android apps is to disable all linking.**